 “Come on, I thought we were changing subjects.”
 Bob rubbed his temples.
 “The Bills are the NFL’s version of a hangover.
 They lost against Detroit last week.
 Fuckin’ Detroit!”

 Zabka picked up his fork.
 “Fuck Miami, and fuck Marino.”
 He then speared a piece of chicken with his next helping of salad.
 “Shouldn’t you root for a Hawaiian team, Magnum?
-Oh shit, that’s right, there isn’t one!”
-As he gnawed on the meat like it was a piece of gum, his face turned green.
+Oh shit, that’s right — there isn’t one!”
+As he gnawed on the meat like a piece of gum, his face slowly turned green.
+He spit the chicken on the floor and inspected its pink flesh.
 “What the fuck?!”
-He spit the chicken onto the table, inspected its pink flesh, and dry-heaved.
-“It’s raw inside!”
+He dry-heaved.
+“It’s fuckin’ raw!”

 Their waitress heard the commotion and hustled over.
 “Is there a problem with your order?”

 “A problem?!”
 Zabka’s adrenaline had spiked.
 “You’re goddamn right there’s a problem!
 The fuckin’ chicken ain’t cooked!”

 “I’m so sorry.
 Let me take care of that and get you a new salad.”

 “No!
 You will not do that!
 I’ll handle this myself.”
 Zabka stood up holding his plate, marched toward the kitchen, and slammed through the aluminum swinging-door.
 “Who the fuck made my salad?!”